integeruser/pprank/README.md

     -Iinclude -larmadillo
 ===============================================================================
 All tests passed (19 assertions in 3 test cases)
 ```

-## Tests and results
+## Results
 I tested the code using two graphs from [stanford.edu](http://snap.stanford.edu/data/#web):
 TODO

 ## Misc
-In addition, this repository contains some minimal examples on the usage of SIMD, OpenMP and MPI:
+In addition to the MPI implementation, the `misc` folder contains:

 - `examples/pagerank-dense.cpp` - `make pagerank-dense && ./pagerank-dense inputs/toy.txt` - PageRank computation from a dense matrix
 - `examples/pagerank-notranspose.cpp` - `make pagerank-notranspose && ./pagerank-notranspose inputs/toy.txt` - PageRank computation without storing the ranks matrix in memory (but recomputing its rows at every iteration)